Scaling Intelligence: Designing Data Centers for Next-Gen Language Models: Abstract

-The explosive growth of Large Language Models (LLMs)—such as GPT-4 with 1.8 trillion parameters—demands a radical rethinking of data center architecture to ensure scalability, efficiency, and cost-effectiveness.
+The explosive growth of Large Language Models (LLMs)—such as GPT-4 with 1.8 trillion parameters—demands a fundamental rethinking of data center architecture to ensure scalability, efficiency, and cost-effectiveness.
 Our work provides a comprehensive co-design framework that jointly explores FLOPS, HBM bandwidth and capacity, multiple network topologies (two-tier vs. FullFlat optical), the size of scale-out domain, and popular parallelism/optimization strategies used in LLMs.
 We introduce and evaluate Fullflat network architectures, which provide uniform high-bandwidth, low-latency connectivity between all nodes, and demonstrate their transformative impact on performance and scalability.
-Through detailed sensitivity analyses, we quantify the benefits of overlapping compute and communication, leveraging hardware-accelerated collectives, widen scale-out domain and larger memory capacity.
+Through detailed sensitivity analyses, we quantify the benefits of overlapping compute and communication, leveraging hardware-accelerated collectives, widening the scale-out domain, and larger memory capacity.
 Our study spans both sparse (mixture of experts) and dense transformer-based LLMs, revealing how system design choices affect Model FLOPS Utilization (MFU = Model flops per token \(\times\) Observed tokens per sec/Peak flops of the hardware) and overall throughput.
-For co-design study, we extended and validated a performance modeling tool capable of predicting LLM runtime within 10\% of real-world measurements.
+For the co-design study, we utilized an analytical performance modeling tool capable of predicting LLM runtime within 10\% of real-world measurements.
 Our findings offer actionable insights and a practical roadmap for designing AI data centers that can efficiently support trillion-parameter models, reduce optimization complexity, and sustain the rapid evolution of AI capabilities.

 \keywords{Co-design, Data center, GPT3, GPT-4, LLM, MOE, Fullflat Optics, Fullflat Network, Performance Analysis, Co-packaged optics}

 \settopmatter{printacmref=false} \setcopyright{none} \footnotetextcopyrightpermission{}